chaoss/wg-evolution/detail_metrics_methods/pull-requests-code-review-iteration.md

-# New Contributors of Code Reviews
+# Code Review Iteration

 ## 1. Description
-What is the number of persons contributing with reviews of code for the first time?
+What is the number of iterations that occur before a merge request is accepted or declined?
-**this is currently the same as pull-request-code-reviews-new**

 ## 2. Use Cases